daniel-wai/CoffeeBrewHelperWeb/README.md

 The target step to complete is read outloud.
 For brew steps, the target total water and time is read outloud after the step description.

 ##### Enable Voice commands
 When enabled, the user can use the appplication by saying commands rather than pressing buttons or using the keyboard.
+The word detected by the application will appear in the **Last Detected Command** display.
 See Usage section for more details on supported commands.

 ## Usage
 The typical workflow is as follows: